crossbario/autobahn-testsuite/README.md

     python setup.py install

-*Caution: You should not what you are doing if you use HEAD on master.
+*Caution: You should know what you are doing if you use HEAD on master.
 Releases are usually tagged.
 Probably use those.*